Variables and Conditions

 Example:

 The components on the layer MyCustomOverlay (1) and INLINE10-Custom-2 (2) can use the variable ShowCustomButtons (3).
-Components on the layer QuickBar-Custom-1 (4) can NOT use the variable, as they do not inherit it's definition.
+Components on the layer QuickBar-Custom-1 (4) cannot use the variable, as they do not inherit its definition.

-To create variables that can be accessed by all layers they need to be created on the main root layer of the project (5).
+To create variables that can be accessed by all layers, they need to be created on the main root layer of the project (5).
 The variable MyGlobalVariable (6) is accessible to all layers and controllers.

-In the configurator you can always see the current values of variables in the tree
+In the configurator, you can always see the current values of variables in the tree.

-In the inspector you can also set different options active using the blue flag icon next to them
+In the Inspector, you can also set different options active using the blue flag icon next to them.

-One Variable, multiple values
+One Variable, Multiple Values

-Any variable in reactor can be seen as an array of values.
-Wile this array will only contain one element in most cases it can also be empty, or contain multiple elements.
-To add or remove values from a variable you can use the SetMode in the EventHandler config:
+Any variable in Reactor can be seen as an array of values.
+While this array will only contain one element in most cases, it can also be empty or contain multiple elements.
+To add or remove values from a variable, you can use the Set Mode in the EventHandler config:

 modes